RI Rental & Property Management

 RI Rental Specialist (RIRS)

-#400-A Introduction to the Rental Process for REALTORS – 3 CE
+#400-An Introduction to the Rental Process for REALTORS® – 3 CE

-This dynamic and practical class is designed to equip RI real estate licensees with the knowledge and skills needed to navigate the intricacies of the rental market.
-Gain the knowledge and skills necessary to take their client from the beginning steps of renting to the completion of the rental agreement.
+Learn the knowledge and skills needed to navigate the intricacies of the rental market and take your client from the beginning steps of renting to the completion of the rental agreement.

 #343 RI Landlord/Tenant Review – 3 CORE

-This course will equip you with the latest, up-to-date knowledge, skills, and standards necessary to navigate the ever-changing landscape of landlord-tenant relationships with finesse and confidence.
-You’ll gain a comprehensive understanding of the framework governing landlord-tenant relationships and learn about RI laws, regulations, and guidelines that shape the rights and responsibilities of both parties.
+Learn how to navigate the ever-changing landscape of landlord-tenant relationships, including RI laws, regulations, and guidelines that shape the rights and responsibilities of both parties.

 #401-A State Regulations: Fire, Radon, Mold & Megan’s Law – 2 CORE